sebpalluel/web3-monorepo/README.md

 - `prisma`: Prisma database schema and migrations
 - `tools`: Set of tools to to be used for DX (Developer Experience) and testing purposes.
 - `waltid-idpkit`: Contain the config files, the encryption keys for the DID server and the registered OIDC client.
-- `keycloak`: Contain all the realm settings loaded by the keycloak container
 - `libs/logger`: Isomorphic logger (a small wrapper around console.log)
 - `libs/utils`: Common utils functions and types for the whole project
 - `libs/workspace`: Contain all the generators and tooling dedicated to maintaining the NX workspace.